TapiocaFox/GPU-Project/README.md

 For Three Experiment

-3. LLM Few Shot: The data and code is in few shot
+3. LLM Few Shot: The data and code is in few shot directory